 Later that day… we dined at Irrintzi, the graffiti clad, minimalistic pintxo bar with the bearded man serving up local brews.
 We were the only diners here, not necessarily a bad thing as we were early.
 We dug in, but most pintxo were wilted, sad and insipid.
 Well at least the local juice “La Salve” was thirst quenching and delicious.

 Grubstance rating 2/5

 Next up we wondered into the historical Nueva Plaza, the most central part of Bilbao.
 By the looks of things the majority of the pintxo bars decided to congregate here too.
 Victor Montes was the chosen one, through a tip-off from a local.
 We were very optimistic after the let-down of our prior proceedings as you can imagine!
-It looked like we saved the best for last, as they had a wall to wall wine and whisky selection big to shrug off any competition in the plaza.
+It looked like we saved the best for last, as they had a wall-to-wall wine and whisky selection, big to shrug off any competition in the plaza.
 The surroundings were good, with an el classico feel.
-In the same vain, the pintxos were a sight for sore eyes, and yes, they tasted equally as good as they looked!
+In the same vein, the pintxos were a sight for sore eyes, and yes, they tasted equally as good as they looked!

 Grubstance rating 4/5

-Moral of the story, go to Victor Montes, we were so glad to be in his company!
+Moral of the story, go to Victor Montes, we were glad to be in his company!